$C^*$-extreme points of positive operator valued measures and unital completely positive maps: Main Results on -extreme Points

 \subsection{The case of finite dimensional Hilbert space}

 We end this section by recording the case of finite dimensional Hilbert spaces and general measurable spaces.
 This set up has been widely studied by several researchers.
-We recall that it is proved in \cite{Farenick Plosker Smith} for compact Hausdorff spaces $X$ and finite dimensional $\h$, that every $\cst$-extreme point in $\px$ is spectral.
+We recall that it is proved in \cite{Farenick Plosker Smith} for a compact Hausdorff space $X$ and a finite dimensional $\h$, that every $\cst$-extreme point in $\px$ is spectral.
 We extend this result to full generality using Theorem \ref{atomic $C^*$-extreme points are PVM}.

 \begin{theorem} Let $\h$ be a finite dimensional Hilbert space and $X$ a measurable space.
 Then any $\cst$-extreme point in $\px$ is spectral. \end{theorem}